Social Security – Avoiding the Stupid Pond

 Kerry tried to make it a hot topic during the campaign but let’s face it, Social Security is boring.
 Boring that is until you need it.
 Maybe its your grandmother or your parents who get that monthly check.
 Not especially big but ask them to do without it.
 As for the rest of us, even with your pension (if you have one) and your IRA and your 401K you will still find yourself severely compromised in your sunset years without Social Security.
 Is the system in trouble?
 Yes and no.

-Social Security website says:
+Here’s what the Social Security website says:

 If Social Security is not changed, payroll taxes will have to be increased, the benefits of today's younger workers will have to be cut, or massive transfers from general revenues will be required.
 Social Security's Chief Actuary states, "If benefits were reduced to meet the shortfall in revenue for the combined program, the reduction would need to be 27 percent starting with the exhaustion of the Trust Fund in 2042 and would rise to 32 percent for 2078.
 Alternatively, if additional revenue were provided beginning in 2042, revenue equivalent to a payroll tax rate increase of about 3.1 percentage points (from 12.4 percent under current law to about 15.5 percent) would be needed for the year.
 The additional revenue needed for 2043 would be equivalent to a payroll tax rate increase of about 4.5 percentage points for the year.
 Thereafter, the amount of additional revenue needed would gradually rise, reaching an amount equivalent to an increase in the payroll tax rate of about 5.9 percentage points for 2078 (or about 50 percent higher than today's rate).